actionml/harness/docs/install.md

 sudo systemctl start elasticsearch.service
 ```

+# Spark 2.3.3

+To run Harness on localhost, there is not need to install Spark.
+It may be run on a cluster to by changing the `harness-env` described below.

+# MongoDB 4.x+

+Harness requires a MongoDB server, which may be installed on localhost.
+It may be run on a remote node or cluster by changing the `harness-env` described below.

 # Launching Harness

- - **Setup Harness config:** To configure Harness for localhost connections you should not need to change the default configuration in `harness/Harness-0.4.0-SNAPSHOT/bin/harness-env`.
-Look there to see examples for changing global Harness config.
+ - **Setup Harness config:** for localhost connections you should not need to change the default configuration in `harness/Harness-0.5.0-SNAPSHOT/bin/harness-env`.
+If MongoDB, Spark, or Elasticsearch are not on localhost, change this in `harness-env`

- - **Set the `path`** in your env to include the `bin` directory of both Harness and optionally the Harness Auth server:
+ - **Set the `path`** in your `env` to include the `bin` directory of both Harness and optionally the Harness Auth server:

     ```
-    export PATH=/path/to/harness/bin:/path/to/harness-auth/bin:$PATH`
+    export PATH=/path/to/harness/bin:$PATH`
     ```

- - **Start Other Services:** Harness and its Engines should have their dependent services started on boot or start them before Harness.
+ - **Start Other Services:** Harness and its Engines should have any services they depend on started on boot or start them before Harness.
+For instance if you are using the Contextual Bandit, start its Vowpal Wabbit dependency first.
+All other services are covered above.

  - **Start Harness:**

     ```